 Older exhibition displays make your company seem less fresh and less innovative to visitors.
-There’s nothing more off-putting that looking at a tired display with sun-bleached graphics and dog-eared information.
+There’s nothing more off-putting than looking at a tired display with sun-bleached graphics and dog-eared information.
 Invest a little money and update your display stand so that you WOW your audience – You’ll be surprised what impact a new roll-up banner can have!

 2. Keep it Simple

 The more words you include on your display, tagline or logo, the fewer times it will be read.
-Keep your message clear, concise and coherent so that even a fleeting glance will trap your message inside the readers mind.
+Keep your message clear, concise and coherent so that even a fleeting glance will trap your message inside the reader’s mind.
 Besides, you should have leaflets or brochures to hand out to prospective clients describing your company’s products and services in more detail!

 3. Consistency is Key

 A golden rule for all business marketing is to keep your brand consistent.
-If you have an old exhibition display but new marketing leaflets, or vice versa, then this will dilute your stands impact and make your company seem in-expereinced and unorganised.
+If you have an old exhibition display but new marketing leaflets, or vice versa, then this will dilute your stands impact and make your company seem in-inexperienced and unorganised.
 Make sure that your brand is consistent throughout all of your marketing efforts for maximum impact.
-This level of attention should be applied not only to your exhibition stand and banner graphics, but also to your leaflets, flyers, corporate brochures, latest company newsletter and anything else you decide to hand out to prospective clients at the show.
+This level of attention should be applied not only to your exhibition stand and banner graphics but also to your leaflets, flyers, corporate brochures, the latest company newsletter and anything else you decide to hand out to prospective clients at the show.